qoitech/otii-tcp-client-python/README.md

 Client v1.0.8 breaks compatibility with Otii 2, we recommend you to upgrade to Otii 3.

+New functionality in client v1.0.9:

+- Added `otii_client`, that makes it easier to connect to to the Otii server, and to login and reserve licenses.
+  Note, this replaces `otii.connect` that was introducewd in v1.0.8.

 - New functionality in client v1.0.8 requiring [Otii software v3.5.2 or later](https://www.qoitech.com/download):

 - Added a new API for battery emulation